build-on-aws/content/foundational/which-data-storage-option-do-i-choose/index.md

 ## Building an E-Commerce Database

-A business is migrating from an on premise e-commerce platfor to a cloud based e-commerce platform.
+A business is migrating from an on premise e-commerce platform to a cloud based e-commerce platform.
 The platform they've chosen uses a relational database the holds customer data, transactions, and product inventory.
 As with many large B2B sites, it processes thousands of transaction per second while maintaining inventory.
 The database requires extremely low latency and high input/output per second (IOPS).

 To meet these requirements, a solution must be highly optimized to support frequent read and write changes without rewriting an entire file.
 Direct I/O access is crucial to system performance.
 The storage device must attach to the database host and scale as needed.